CBK-16/shop-recipe-project/README.md

 # Shop Recipe Project

 This is a project that I am currently working on to better my understanding of Angular.
-The project has multiple sections, and will be updating the repo as I complete each part.
+The project has multiple sections, and I will be updating the repo as I complete each part.

 ## Parts of the Project